qubic/core/doc/contracts.md

 Each contract must be validated with the following steps:
 1. The contract is verified with a special software tool, ensuring that it complies with the formal requirements mentioned above, such as no use of forbidden C++ features.
-   (Currently, this tool has not been implemented yet.
-Thus, this check needs to be done during the review in point 3.)
+   The tool is available in [this repository](https://github.com/Franziska-Mueller/qubic-contract-verify).
+You can either built it from source or use the provided GitHub action to run it on your contract header file.
-2. The features of the contract have to be extensively tested with automated tests implemented within the Qubic Core's GoogleTest framework.
+3. The features of the contract have to be extensively tested with automated tests implemented within the Qubic Core's GoogleTest framework.
-3. The contract and testing code must be reviewed by at least one of the Qubic Core devs, ensuring it meets high quality standards.
+4. The contract and testing code must be reviewed by at least one of the Qubic Core devs, ensuring it meets high quality standards.
-4. Before integrating the contract in the official Qubic Core release, the features of the contract must be tested in a test network with multiple nodes, showing that the contract works well in practice and that the nodes run stable with the contract.
+5. Before integrating the contract in the official Qubic Core release, the features of the contract must be tested in a test network with multiple nodes, showing that the contract works well in practice and that the nodes run stable with the contract.

 After going through this validation process, a contract can be integrated in official releases of the Qubic Core code.